 Centurion Transport Solutions Private Limited has obtained a term loan of MVR 2,300,000/- from Mr. Ahmed Maumoon and Mr. Aimon Jameel at a interest rate of 12% per annum.
 This loan is repayable in 60 monthly installments from the date of disbursement.
-The loan amount has to be repaid fully in 2021.
-The loan is secured with a vessel named "Islander" bearing the registration no C8349A-03 10-T own by Centurion Transport Solutions Private Limited.
+The loan amount has been repaid fully in 2022.
+The loan is secured with a vessel named "Islander" bearing the registration no C8349A-03 10-T own by Centurion Transport Solutions